camunda/camunda-bpm-examples/spring-boot-starter/example-twitter/README.md

 The example contains:
 - a process application with one process deployed on the Camunda engine
 - custom forms to create and review the Tweet
-- creates on startup an admin user "kermit" (password: kermit)
+- creates on startup an admin user "demo" (password: demo)

 It also demonstrates the usage of the `application.yaml` configuration file.